serika-dev/Dataset-maker/README.md

 - Edit AI responses
 - Organize conversations with conversation IDs
 - Format data in a style compatible with fine-tuning datasets
-- Export conversations as CSV or JSON for model fine-tuning
+- Export conversations as CSV, JSON, or directly to Google Sheets for model fine-tuning
 - Auto-save conversations in your browser for persistence

 ## Getting Started